Mutindadev/StuddySquare/README.md

 ## 📘 Overview

 StudySquare is a cross-platform mobile application developed during the **Mobile App Development with Flutter Virtual Internship** by Group 27.
-The app is designed to bridge the gap between learners and administrators within the **Excelerate ecosystem**, providing a digital space where users can explore programs, access learning materials, track their progress, and stay updated on announcements — all in one interactive environment.
+The app is designed to bridge the gap between learners and administrators within the **Excelerate ecosystem**, providing a digital space where users can explore programs, access learning materials, track their progress, and stay updated on announcements, all in one interactive environment.

 The project aims to **empower learners, simplify administrative tasks, and enhance digital education delivery** through a user-centered and visually engaging Flutter interface.